shinich39/comfyui-mtga/README.md

 - LineRemove: Ctrl+Shift+K

 - Beautify: Ctrl+B, Ctrl+Shift+B

-### Danbooru tags
+- Control weight: Ctrl+ArrowUp, Ctrl+ArrowDown

+## AutoComplete

+Artists, Characters, tags from Danbooru tags.

-- Artists: Start with "@"
+- Artists: Starts with "@"
-- Characters: Start with "#"
+- Characters: Starts with "#"
-- All tags: Start with any characters
+- All tags: Starts with any characters

-### Models

-- Checkpoints: Start with "$c"
+- Embeddings: Starts with "$"
-- Loras: Start with "$l"
+- Loras: Starts with "$$"
-- Embeddings: Start with "$e"
+- Checkpoints: Starts with "$$$"

 ## References